By Ben

 things to do in Tashkent

 Upon entering, you're greeted with large kazans and clay pots actively used in cooking, and a lively scene of women preparing noodles and horse meat.
-This is more than just dining; it's a glimpse into the heart of Uzbek cooking.
+For me, it was a glimpse into the heart of Uzbek cooking.

 Uzbek cuisine, often overshadowed by the ubiquitous plov, is celebrated in its full glory at this restaurant.
 The menu goes beyond this simple rice and meat dish, showcasing the rich variety of flavours influenced by Uzbekistan’s neighbours.